Contributing Documentation#

 Building documentation locally#

-3. Build the html version of the docs.
+Build the HTML version of the docs.
 This is the most commonly used output format, so verifying it renders correctly is usually good enough.

 This step will display any syntax or formatting errors in the documentation, along with the filename / line number in which they occurred.
-Fix them, and re-run the make html command to re-render the documentation.
+Fix them, and the HTML will be re-render automatically.

 Documentation conventions#